 Establishing cause and effect – or in this case the absence of it – is one of the most powerful arguments for adding a timeline to any investigative tool.

-What our data visualizations revealed
+What our forensic timeline visualizations revealed

 In just a few minutes of looking at the data with our network visualization and forensic timeline analysis tool, I found insights to help my mental picture of what’s happening on my machine.
 From a JSON dump of packet data, my simple interactive visualization quickly revealed: